Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 ### Key Solutions:
 - Separate the clienteling tool (Dashboard) from CRM system on the interface level (backend is still connected)

-- Create an intuitive, touchscreen-optimised, clean UI, with intuitive interactions and flat learning curve
+- Create an intuitive, touchscreen-optimised, clean UI, with straightforward interactions, thus meaning a flat learning curve for users

 ## Interaction